apostrophecms/apostrophe-documentation/docs/modules/apostrophe-areas/index.md

 be used to append additional control groups.
 See the `widgetControlGroups` method for the format.
 That method can also be extended via the `super` pattern to make the decision dynamically.
+### isEmpty(*doc*, *name*)
+Returns true if the named area in the given `doc` is empty.

+Alternate syntax: `{ area: doc.areaname, ... more options }`

+An area is empty if it has no widgets in it, or when all of the widgets in it return true when their `isEmpty()` methods are interrogated.
+For instance, if an area only contains a rich text widget and that widget.
+A widget with no `isEmpty()` method is never empty.
 ## API Routes
 ### POST /modules/apostrophe-areas/save-area

+### POST /modules/apostrophe-areas/save-areas-and-unlock
+Similar to `save-area`.
+This route expects an object with an `areas` property, and that property is an array of requests in the format expected by the `save-area` route.
+In addition to saving all of the posted areas, this route releases any locks held by `req.htmlPageId`. property.
+These functions are combined for best performance during performance-critical `beforeunload` events.
 ### POST /modules/apostrophe-areas/edit-virtual-area
 Render an editor for a virtual area with the content specified as an array of items by the req.body.content